Ilex opaca Aiton

 American holly (holly family, Aquifoliaceae) is an evergreen tree with broad leaves and brilliant red, ⅓ inch diameter² berries that ripen in October and last into winter³.
 It can grow to be up to 40-50 feet tall and 18-40 feet wide³.
+The US Champion American holly is in Arkansas and measures 64 feet in height and 58 inches in diameter spring5.
 Its white flowers are dioecious (male flowers and female flowers grow on separate plants),² and mature in late spring4.
 Its leaves are thick, tough, simple, alternate4, 2-4 inches long², spiny and dark green to yellowish-green³.
 Its bark is grayish-white and sometimes white4.
 American holly trees grow in a pyramidal shape².
 American holly berries are toxic to cats, dogs, horses, and humans, and can cause nausea, vomiting, diarrhea, and depression³.

 American holly fruit and leaves.
 Wikimedia9